NasrollahYusefi/aiostep/README.md

 #### 3. Timeout States

-To set a timeout (expiry) for the state storage, you can use the `ex` argument for both `RedisStateStorage` and `MemoryStateStorage`.
+To set a timeout (expiry) for the state storage, you can use the `ex` argument for both `RedisStateStorage` and `FileStateStorage`.
+But for `MemoryStateStorage` you need to pass a TTLCache if you want set timeout.

 Here's how you can set it up:

 - **For `MemoryStateStorage`** (using `cachebox.TTLCache`):

     ```python
     from aiostep import MemoryStateStorage
-    from cachebox import TTLCache
+    from cachebox import TTLCache  # cachetools.TTLCache also works

     # Create a TTLCache with a timeout of 200 seconds
     storage = MemoryStateStorage(TTLCache(0, 200))  # Timeout is 200 seconds